The Milwaukee 2601 - 22 18 - a Cordless Drill Worth the Effort.

-I work in the trades as an industrial electrician and I use these cordless drills every day.
-They stand up to the abuse of constant work with reliable long-lasting service.
-I am so impressed with the light weight but heavy hitting power of these drills, I bought one for home.
+I work in the trades as an industrial electrician, and I use these cordless drills every day.
+They stand up to the abuse of constant work with reliable, long-lasting service.
+I am so impressed with the lightweight but heavy-hitting power of these drills, so I bought one for home.
 You need the right tool to get the job done safely and correct the first time.
 This Milwaukee 2601 - 22 18 volt Li-Ion Drill is the one for the job.

 My cordless drill wishlist:

-- It must be 18v or more - one needs the power.
+- It must be 18v or more - one needs power.

-- It must be have a Lithium Ion battery.
+- It must have a Lithium-Ion battery.
 Lightweight and powerful.

-- It must have a 1/2" chuck to accept larger bits and drivers (like a 3" hole saw)
+- It must have a 1/2" chuck to accept more significant bits and drivers (like a 3" hole saw)

 - It must have variable speed.